Design of a Reconfigurable Intelligent Surface-Assisted FM-DCSK-SWIPT Scheme with Non-linear Energy Harvesting Model: System Model

 where ${r}_{\rm sr}$ denotes the distance between source and RIS, ${L}_{\rm sr}$ is the number of paths in a multipath fading channel, ${\chi}_{p, \varsigma}~(\varsigma=1,2,\cdots,{L}_{\rm sr})$ and $\tau_{p, \varsigma}$ represent the fading coefficient and delay of the $\varsigma$-$\rm{th}$ path on the $p$-$\rm{th}$ reflecting element for the link ${\rm S \to RIS}$, respectively.
 It is worth noting that RIS is a passive device which only reflects the signal, thus the noise from RIS can be neglected.

 Afterwards, the received signal is divided into two parts by the power splitting receiver.
+We employ a power splitting (PS) approach for EH that simultaneously guarantees energy supply and information transmission in the energy-limited devices.
 In detail, one part is used for energy harvesting, and the collected energy is used for the other part to demodulate the information bits.
-We define $y_{k,\rm{EH}}^{\Xi }$ and ${y}_{k,\rm{inf}}^{\Xi }$ $\left( \Xi \in \left\{\rm AP,DH \right\} \right)$ as the two received sub-signals for EH and information demodulation, respectively, which can be expressed as
+We define $y_{k,\rm{EH}}^{\Xi }$ and ${y}_{k,\rm{inf}}^{\Xi }$ as the two received sub-signals for EH and information demodulation, respectively, where $\Xi \in \left\{\rm AP,DH \right\}$.
+Especially, $\Xi=\rm{AP}$ represents the RIS-AP scenario, while $\Xi=\rm{DH}$ represents the RIS-DH scenario.
+To be specific, the two received sub-signals can be expressed as